aderbalfarias/snippet/Random/TechnicalInterview.md

 ```

 #### What is Abstraction?
 Abstraction is a principle of OOP and it is used to hide the implementation details and display only essential features of the object.
 The word abstract means a concept or an idea not associated with any specific instance.
 We apply the same meaning of abstraction by making classes not associated with any specific instance.
-Abstraction is needed when we need to only inherit from a certain class, but do not need to instantiate objects of that class.
-In such a case the base class can be regarded as "Incomplete".
-Such classes are known as an "Abstract Base Class".
+Abstraction is needed when we need to only inherit from a certain ```class```, but do not need to instantiate objects of that ```class```.
+In such a case the base ```class``` can be regarded as "Incomplete".
+Such classes are known as an "```abstract``` Base ```class```".
 ```
 public abstract class Animal
 {